Spomky-Labs/JoseBundle/Resources/doc/Configuration.md

 # Checkers

 The loaded JWS may contain claims such as expiration date, issuer...
-In this case, you must **verify** them before use it.
+In this case, you must **verify** those claims before to use the JWS.
 Checker managers can be created automatically using this bundle and are available though services.

 Please read [this page](config/checkers.md) to know how to create your Checker Manager Services.